-The traffic generation strategies you have read about are either not fully explained, unpredictable and/or work with such a long time horizon that makes them not very useful to start your site.
+The traffic generation strategies you have read about are either not fully explained, unpredictable and/or work with such a long time horizon that they are not very useful to start your site.

 Interestingly, everyone is steering you towards SEO…

-While we do want to use basic SEO, we don’t want to rely fully on Google.
+While we do want to use basic SEO, at this point we don’t want to rely on Google at all.
 Google doesn’t care about your site, just like it doesn’t care about the other tens of thousands of sites that get launched every day.

 Well, SEO is dead as far as your new site is concerned… Expecting traffic to show up at your door doesn’t work.

 There appears to be an algorithm that stops new sites from ranking, they call it the “sandbox”.
 Therefore it takes a while for your SEO to start biting, around six months, as described by several people.
 (Hint – use a recently deleted domain to shorten down this time, such domains have a history with Google that goes back years.)

 At the same time you need to write your posts with correct SEO, otherwise you will have traffic problems down the line.

 So what do you do in the meantime?
 How do you get traffic?

 Get Your Site Ready First